Yellow-eye mullet: Distribution

 South-west Pacific; also Western Australia, South Australia, Victoria, and Tasmania; all over New Zealand and the Chatham Islands.

 Habitat

 They usually live in shallow bays, ports and estuaries.
 They are often seen shoaling near the surface, but rarely enter freshwater.
-For example, Lake Ellesmere, south of Christchurch, will be found at any time of the year, but their spawning takes place in the sea.
+For example, Lake Ellesmere / Te Waihora, south of Christchurch, will be found at any time of the year, but their spawning takes place in the sea.

 Life cycle

 The maximum age of yellow-eyed mullet is estimated to be seven years old.
 They lay their eggs between December and March, but some believe that spawning may also occur in winter.
 They usually lay their eggs in summer and autumn coastal waters or in the estuary.
 Each fish can release up to 680,000 eggs.
 They may live for seven years and mature in 2–4 years.
-Female grow faster and are more than male.
+Females grow faster and larger than males.

 Diet and foraging

 They are omnivores that feed on sea floor debris, algae and small invertebrates, crustaceans, diatoms, molluscs, insect larvae, fish, polychaetes, coelenterates and fish eggs.
 They are often filtered from the sand through the mouth.
 Ingesting a certain percentage of sand helps to grind food in the muscles of the stomach.